Adult Learning Specialist

 Visual

 Visual learners would seem to be the most common because technical learning is most commonly presented in textbook form.
-In my observation of adult learners, only about 30% can read well enough to grasp new material from a written document.
-If it wasn’t for the videos, images and instructor’s narration, students, students wouldn’t pass courses.
+In my observation of adult learners, only about 30% can read well enough to fully grasp technical material from a written document.
+If it wasn’t for the videos, images and instructor’s narration, students, most students wouldn’t pass courses.

 Aural

 Aural learners pick up knowledge by hearing the technical topics.
-We’ve all heard of the musical talent who can “play by ear” or the student who passes courses without “cracking open the textbook.”
+We’ve all heard of the musical talent who can “play by ear” or the student who passes courses without “cracking open the textbook.
+“Lectures, demonstrations, videos and podcasts are effective tools for instructing this type of learner.

 Tactile